-- Coconut oil is sometimes recommended to treat dark circles
+- Coconut oil is sometimes recommended for treating dark circles

-- No studies have proven the oil’s effectiveness at this
+- However, studies have not proven the efficacy of this treatment

 - On the contrary, coconut oil may clog pores and cause acne